mattdesl/mixes/README.md

 //mixin some stuff to MyClass.prototype require('mixes')(MyClass, {

-	//a function
+	//mixin functions
 	foo: function(a, b) {
 		return a + b
 	},

-	//an object for Object.defineProperty
+	//mixin an object for Object.defineProperty
 	bar: {
 		get: function() {
 			return "boop"